-ADH x Per Capita Allowance x Transportation Factor 1.39 (an appropriation level [factor] set by the Legislature) = Transportation Aid (transportation supplement) for a school.
-The current formula transportation factor is 1.39 and has been unchanged in statute for many years.
+ADH x Per Capita Allowance x Transportation Factor 2.00 (an appropriation level [factor] set by the Legislature) = Transportation Aid (transportation supplement) for a school.
+The current formula transportation factor is 2.00 and was changed in statute July 1, 2023.